GFX-Code/GFX-NPC_Taxi/README.md

 - Select your location while waiting for the taxi to arrive
 - If the player does not have cash it will charge from the bank

+# Update

+- Player can now place their own phone props where they want
+- Updated client.lua to not run fucnction every frame

 # Preview

 https://youtu.be/KB6lZ8NrX8M